-Investors Beware Cryptocurrency IRA Scam Alert
+Asset Protection: Investors Beware Cryptocurrency IRA Scam Alert

-As an asset protection and estate-planning attorney I frequently see clients who are exploring various investment opportunities.
+As an asset protection and estate-planning attorney, I frequently see clients who are exploring various investment opportunities.

-With tax time there inevitably comes nefarious folks trying to scam people out of their hard earned money with all kind of amazing investment promises.
+As an asset protection attorney, I see this too often.
 The most recent one is the lure of being able to invest in cryptocurrencies in an IRA that is either “IRS” or “IRA” approved.

 The lure of cryptocurrencies is high and the market is volatile.

-I am particularly interested in helping investors protect their investments through proper asset planning.
-However investors are not protected from wild price fluctuations simply due to the fact that their cryptocurrencies are held in an IRA.
+I am particularly interested in helping investors use proper asset planning to protect investments.
+However, investors are not protected from wild price fluctuations.
+This is simply due to the fact that their cryptocurrencies are held in an IRA.

 Digital currencies are unregulated, increasing risk of account hacking and stolen currencies.
 Retrieving lost or stolen digital assets is tricky, difficult and in many cases impossible.